-- · Scientific and technological capability; - · Proprietary know-how; - · The ability to develop and market products and processes; - · The ability to obtain FDA or other required regulatory approvals; - · The ability to manufacture products that meet applicable FDA requirements, (i.e. FDA's Quality System Regulations) (see Governmental Regulation section); - · The ability to manufacture products cost-effectively; - · Access to adequate capital; - · The ability to attract and retain qualified personnel; and - · The availability of patent protection.
+- · Scientific and technological capability; - Proprietary know-how; - The ability to develop and market products and processes; - The ability to obtain FDA or other required regulatory approvals; - The ability to manufacture products that meet applicable FDA requirements, (i.e. FDA's Quality System Regulations) (see Governmental Regulation section); - The ability to manufacture products cost-effectively; - · Access to adequate capital; - \cdot The ability to attract and retain qualified personnel; and - The availability of patent protection.

-We believe our scientific and technological capabilities and our proprietary know-how related to our proprietary know-how related to our patented dual path platform technology, particularly for the development and manufacture of tests for the detection of antibodies to infectious diseases such as HIV, are very strong.
+We believe our scientific and technological capabilities and our proprietary know-how relating to our in-licensed lateral flow technology rapid tests and to our proprietary know-how related to our patented dual path platform technology, particularly for the development and manufacture of tests for the detection of antibodies to infectious diseases such as HIV, are very strong.